 The best place to start is the Halifax Shares Centre, which is an online dashboard where you can monitor top gainers and losers in the FTSE 100 along with market conditions in the US and Europe.
-This dashboard isn’t laid out all that well, as you have to scroll down the page to get a good idea of what’s happening in the global market.
+This dashboard isn’t laid out all that well, as you have to scroll down the page to get an idea of what’s happening in the global market.
 It also doesn’t display your watchlists – those are in a different area of Halifax’s online trading platform.

 The news feed is slightly better, although this too is in its own section of the online platform rather than integrated into the main shares dashboard.
-You can quickly find market-wide headlines as well as company-specific stories written by analysts at Lloyds, Halifax, and the Bank of Scotland.
+You can find market-wide headlines as well as company-specific stories written by analysts at Lloyds, Halifax, and the Bank of Scotland.

 The Halifax online share dealing account also offers an ‘Investment Ideas’ section on its site, although this is focused more on investor education than on helping you find specific shares to invest in.
 You’ll find articles explaining the benefits of different types of investing accounts and offering advice on how to invest in specific market sectors.
-To be sure, there are some stock picks in these articles, but it’s not exactly the best tool for figuring out what shares to invest in.
+To be sure, there are some stock picks in these articles, but it’s not exactly the most popular tool for figuring out what shares to invest in.

-Perhaps the best feature that Halifax offers are its search tools for funds, ETFs, and investment trusts.
-These are three different, but highly similar tools.
+Perhaps the feature that Halifax offers are its search tools for funds, ETFs, and investment trusts.
+These are three different, but similar tools.
 You can filter among the products available for trading through Halifax by risk rating (on a scale from 1 to 7), by Morningstar’s star rating of funds, and by the market sector that the fund covers.

 Research and Analysis at Halifax

 The research and analysis tools available on Halifax share dealing are also fairly limited.
 For the most part, investors are limited to technical price charts.
 Halifax does an alright job with these, offering a simple browser-based interface and upwards of 90 popular technical indicators.

 Unfortunately, our Halifax share dealing review found that it doesn’t provide traders with much fundamental information about shares traded through the platform.
-Given that the broker’s pricing structure makes it best suited for long-term investors – who often look at fundamental rather than technical data – this is a disappointing oversight.
+Given that the broker’s pricing structure makes it suited for long-term investors – who often look at fundamental rather than technical data – this is a disappointing oversight.

 Payments at Halifax